dioobr/EPL_Backend/README.md

 ### Online Demo

-If you just want to see it working, you can check on the address https://api.epl.dioobr.com.
+If you just want to see it working, you can check in the address https://api.epl.dioobr.com.
-The frontend is also available on the address https://epl.dioobr.com.
+The frontend is also available in the address https://epl.dioobr.com.

 ### Requirements